bccomputerscience/COMPB11/project/README.md

 After testing your code I will also check your source for readability.
 Points marked off if your source is not well-documented and clean.
 Clean means that an algorithm that could be written in 10 lines of code should not be written in 50.
 Extraneous code is harder to debug.
 Code should have a consistent and pleasing style

 ### Required header:
-Your code should have a header at the top.
+Each of your code should have a header at the top.
 An example follows.
+The description for each files should accuratley describe its purpose.
+Points will be deducted for copy/paste errors.

 ```java
 /* Developer: Eddie Rangel